Testing common approximations of neutrino fast flavor conversion

 for the upper panel, and

-for the lower panel.
-This implies that electron neutrino emission is set to zero in this beam.
-Beams in other directions do not experience emission or absorption.
+for the lower panel. $a$, $b$ $\in \{e,x\}$ where $e$ is electron flavor and $x$ represent heavy flavor.
+This implies that electron neutrino injection is set to zero in this beam.
+Beams in other directions do not experience injection.
 Antineutrinos are not included.
-Rather than representing a physically motivated emission, this prescription is designed to mimic the generation of ELN--XLN angular crossings in scenarios such as core-collapse supernovae or neutron star mergers.

-The standard FFC prescription in Eqs.~\ref{eq:Pij1} and \ref{eq:Pij2} requires the system to eliminate the ELN–XLN crossing on its shallow side, while other angular regions adjust their flavor conversion to maintain conservation laws \cite{zaizen2023simple}.
+The standard FFC prescription in Eqs.~\ref{eq:Pij1} and \ref{eq:Pij2} requires the system to eliminate the ELN-XLN crossing on its shallow side, while other angular regions adjust their flavor conversion to maintain conservation laws \cite{zaizen2023simple}.
 In the sudden case in the upper panel of Fig.~\ref{fig:seqins}, the shallow-side crossing (blue dashed beam initially in negative $P_z$) is not eliminated but instead overshoots into positive values.
-In contrast, the sudden case in the lower panel of Fig.~\ref{fig:seqins} successfully removes the ELN–XLN crossing in the shallow side (blue solid and dotted beams initially at positive $P_z$).
+In contrast, the sudden case in the lower panel of Fig.~\ref{fig:seqins} successfully removes the ELN-XLN crossing in the shallow side (blue solid and dotted beams initially at positive $P_z$).

-The generation of ELN–XLN crossing via discrete (green) or continuous (orange) emission drives the system toward a final state distinct from the sudden cases.
+The generation of ELN-XLN crossing via discrete (green) or continuous (orange) injection drives the system toward a final state distinct from the sudden cases.
 This demonstrates error due to the two-step nature of effective classical transport.
 This also supports the arguments presented in Ref.~\cite{johns2024subgrid} and, in particular, the numerical findings of Ref.~\cite{fiorillo2024fast}.
 The latter study showed explicitly that the manner in which the instability is induced---through sudden versus continuous driving---affects the final flavor content in some cases.
 These results affirm the necessity of a self-consistent, continuous flavor-mixing response in neutrino-radiation environments, such as core-collapse supernovae and neutron star mergers, in order to correctly capture the associated fluid dynamics and subsequent astrophysical observables impacted by neutrinos.